-“If you could say in one word what you want more of in life, what would that be?”
+“If you could say in one word what you want more of in life and work, what would that be?”

-Of all the things people indicated they want more of, the following were the 10 most frequently mentioned.
-Here’s my take on what’s missing in life and work today, and why we can’t get enough of these precious ingredients.
-(The quotes below are from actual respondents, about what they perceive to be the biggest challenge in the way of what they’re longing for):
+Here’s my take on why these precious ingredients can still feel so elusive today.
+(The quotes below are from actual respondents describing what they perceived to be the biggest challenge standing in the way of what they were longing for.)

 #1: Happiness